MiguelMiggy26/asap-roadworthy-fsd-brief-task/TECH_NOTES.md

     - Assists me on maintaining a neat code, seperate render functions to the controller functions.
     - Give some recommendation how can I use OOP properly, query and maximize the purpose of the hooks.

+So far, I have really enjoyed integrating the ServiceM8 API.
+It provided me with in-depth knowledge of how real-time services operate and are delivered to customers.
+I also gained valuable experience with Next.js, which gave me a comprehensive view of how easily a frontend framework can manage routing, server-side rendering, and dynamic data fetching.
+I look forward to exploring more advanced features and maximizing Next.js’s capabilities in future projects.